badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria/lessons.md

 Using the API rather than an iframe ... to add time in seconds use this helpful tool @ https://www.omnicalculator.com/conversion/minutes-to-seconds-converter

+[^1]: Another option would be to have `<div>`s with `data-` attributes that Vimeo
+      understands and then launch them with a modal window, but IT SHOULDN'T BE THAT HARD and I'm dog-tired of it already, it's taking WAY too long and is proving too unpredictable.
 -->

 <dialog class="video-modal">